 - Research government and utility incentives

 - Look for all charging accessories for the vehicle.
-Most electric vehicles come with charging cables, so check to make sure those are included.
+Most electric vehicles come with charging cables, so ensure those are included.

 - Negotiate to include a charger.
-If the previous owner is upgrading, or won’t be needing their old charger, see if they would be willing to include that for a discount as well.
+If the previous owner is upgrading or won’t need their old charger, see if they would also be willing to include that for a discount.